 Pan-Merseyside Child Exploitation Protocol

-The five Local Safeguarding Children Boards in Merseyside (Wirral, Liverpool, Sefton, Knowsley and St Helens) have recently published a multi-agency Child Exploitation protocol for professionals.
-The protocol includes:
+The five Safeguarding Children Partnerships in Merseyside (Wirral, Liverpool, Sefton, Knowsley and St Helens) have published a multi-agency Child Exploitation protocol for professionals:

 The following are typical vulnerabilities in children prior to abuse:

 - Living in a chaotic or dysfunctional household (including parental substance use, domestic violence, parental mental health issues, parental criminality)

 - History of abuse (including familial child sexual abuse, risk of forced marriage, risk of ‘honour’-based violence, physical and emotional abuse and neglect)

 - Recent bereavement or loss

 - Gang association either through relatives, peers or intimate relationships (in cases of gang associated CE only)

 - Attending school with children who are exploited

 - Unsure about their sexual orientation or unable to disclose sexual orientation to their families

 - Friends with children who are exploited